 Find out more |

-Several lecturers on this course also work within the NHS as practitioner psychologists and researchers.
+Discover our promisesThis course has strong connections with industry – you’ll learn from lecturers who work within the NHS as practitioner psychologists and researchers.
 There are also strong links with local charitable organisations in the fields of mental health, wellbeing, and health psychology.

 You’ll benefit from learning with a group of highly skilled, qualified, enthusiastic staff who have a passion for health, wellbeing, and of course psychology more broadly.